holochain/holochain-rust/holonix/README.md

 - Ability to ship utility scripts in the `shell.nix` file
 - Access to the nix functional programming language for dependencies/script management
   - Allows for a structured approach to coding the ops infrastructure
-  - Modern programming paradigm such as immutability, scopes, data structures, etc.
+  - Makes modern programming paradigm such as immutability, scopes, data structures, etc. in the ops tooling as opposed limitations and lack of expressivity of Bash/Makefile/etc.
 - NixOS runs on HoloPorts so `nix-shell` provides similar behaviour/environment
   - Everything is pinned to the same nix channel and commit